 But when most two-sided marketplaces are launched in the market, they are faced with the fabled question, Which came first, the chicken or the egg?

-The chicken-egg problem in the marketplace is strategizing between onboarding vendors first or attracting customers.
+The chicken and egg problem in online marketplaces is strategizing between onboarding vendors first or attracting customers.

-So, before the two-sided marketplace is up and running, you would need to formulate appropriate business strategies to answer this question.
-Read ahead to understand what strategies can be beneficial for your marketplace and how leading brands have implemented those strategies in their quest to be successful.
+So, before the two-sided marketplace is up and running, you would need to formulate business strategies to answer this question.
+Read ahead to understand what strategies can be beneficial for your multi-vendor marketplace and how leading brands have implemented those strategies in their quest to solve chicken and egg problem.

-Chicken – egg paradox is simply interconnected events that depend on each other to form a cyclic process.
+Chicken and egg paradox is simply interconnected events that depend on each other to form a cyclic process.
 The conundrum presents a perplexing choice between the events.

-The paradox in whether the chicken came first or the egg, is because of the existence of both dependents on the other.
 A two-sided marketplace needs both vendors and buyers.
 But the existence of both is interdependent.
-The vendors “exist” in the marketplace to sell their products or services to the customer and the customer sign up to the marketplace to buy the products or services that the vendors sell.
+The vendors “exist” in a multi-vendor marketplace to sell their products or services to the customer and the customer sign up to the marketplace to buy the products or services that the vendors sell.

-If the marketplace has just commenced its operations and none of the two are present, It will be dilemmatic to identify a starting point between onboarding vendors first or attracting customers.
+If the marketplace has just begun its operations and none of the two are present, it will be dilemmatic to identify a starting point between onboarding vendors first or attracting customers.

-The same conundrum is faced by many marketplaces.
-However, successful marketplaces have led the way forward by addressing this problem through innovative marketing strategies.
-Discussed hereunder are some such examples.
+The same conundrum is faced by many multi-vendor marketplaces.
+However, successful marketplaces have led the way forward by addressing this chicken and egg problem through innovative marketing strategies.
+Discussed here under are some such examples.

 Etsy is a vertical marketplace that caters to a niche market segment.
 It enables vendors to sell handicrafts and other related products on the marketplace.